HritikShukla02/amazon-scrapy/README.md

 ## **Project Description: Web Scraper for Amazon.in**

-This web scraper is designed to extract comprehensive information on products listed on "https://www.amazon.in/" for a *particular searched keyword*.
+This web scraper solely based on scrapy and is designed to extract comprehensive information on products listed on "https://www.amazon.in/" for a *particular searched keyword*.
 The main goal is to gather detailed data on listed products, including prices, URLs, ratings, brand, and special features listed.

 **Technologies Used:**